drandreaskrueger/hackathons/polkadot-2020/gitcoin-bugs.md

 That looks as if I HAD submitted my work?
 Good.

 #### Suggestions:

 Show an accurate error message.
 Show a correct error message.
 Show a helpful error message.
+Not only in the console, no.

-What about using the section on the [dashboard](https://gitcoin.co/dashboard) which right now says "0 Work Submitted", and "You don't have any submission awaiting payment"
+What about using the section on the [dashboard](https://gitcoin.co/dashboard) which right now says "Work Submitted", and "You don't have any submission awaiting payment"

 What if you let it instead express something like: "You have submitted 2 pieces of work".